 - Do not connect the charging plug of the battery charger with the charging port of the battery pack in a wet state. - Otherwise, the battery charger and battery pack may malfunction. - Be sure to connect the charging plug only after the charging port of the battery pack is completely dry.
 Otherwise, the battery charger and battery pack may malfunction. - Do not apply excessive force to the charging plug or pull on the cord with the charging plug connected ed to the charging port of the battery pack.
 Otherwise, the plug or port may be damaged. - 6.
 See "Reading the charging status", and check that the battery charger is charging the battery pack. - 7.
 The battery capacity indicator lamps will light up one by one until all four are on.
 Then, when charging is complete, all of the lamps will go off. - 8.
-Confirm that charging is complete, and then disconnect the charging plug from the battery pack. - 9.
-Mount the battery pack on the bicycle.
-(See the left figure) - Insert the battery towards the frame. - Holding the battery by hand, rotate the collar 180° and inset the protrusion of the collar into the hole of the battery. - Tighten the bolts to fix the battery.
+Confirm that charging is complete, and then disconnect the charging plug from the battery pack.
+Also, disconnect the power plug of the battery charger from a household power outlet.